 If you’re struggling to think of ideas, consider what you liked to play with your own children.
 “Basic play patterns haven’t changed that much and a game of hide-and-seek or snap will go down well,” says Amanda.
-She also says it’s a good idea to reserve some games for ‘Granny’s house’ as it can help create special memories for the children.

 Here are some ideas to get you started…

 The options are endless when it comes to arts and craft – and all ages can get involved in a creative project.
 “I often get out old magazines and get everyone cutting out pictures – then we use them to create our own stories by sticking them down on sheets of paper,” says grandmother of four, Anne.
 “Another popular activity is getting a huge sheet of paper and drawing one central thing on it, such as a castle or beach.
 The children can then all get involved in drawing whatever they like onto the scene.”